-If you’re starting to plan for your future, that’s great.
+If you are starting to plan for your future, that’s great.
 But it can be tricky if you keep tripping up on some of the technical terms used.
-So if you’re feeling a little perplexed by pensions right now, we’ve put together this list of common terms and phrases to help you learn the lingo.
+So if you are feeling a little perplexed by pensions right now, we have put together this list of common terms and phrases to help you learn the lingo.
 It’s simpler than you might think.

 An annuity is a type of financial product designed to provide you with an income for the rest of your life.
-Annuities are available from insurance companies, and are usually bought using the money you’ve built up in your pension plan.
+Annuities are available from insurance companies, and are usually bought using the money you have built up in your pension plan.

 A government initiative whereby millions of employees are being put into workplace pension schemes.
-If you’re one of them, your employer will automatically put you in a pension scheme.
+If you are one of them, your employer will automatically put you in a pension scheme.
 They pay money in to help you save for your retirement, and you can contribute too.

-When money gets paid into your pension, it’s often referred to as ‘making a contribution’ or ‘making a pension contribution’.
-You can make contributions yourself, and so can your employer – if you’re in a workplace pension, or a personal pension that allows this.
+When money gets paid into your pension, it’s often referred to as making a contribution or making a pension contribution.
+You can make contributions yourself, and so can your employer if you are in a workplace pension, or a personal pension that allows this.

 Defined benefit pension

-A type of pension that pays a retirement income based on your salary and how long you’ve worked for your employer.
-Final salary pension schemes are probably the best-known type of defined benefit pension scheme – but many have now been phased out.
+A type of pension that pays a retirement income based on your salary and how long you have worked for your employer.
+Final salary pension schemes are probably the best-known type of defined benefit pension scheme, but many have now been phased out.

 Defined contribution pension